Azure/blockchain-supply-chain-solution/azure-deployment/README.md

 * `resourceGroupName`: The Resource Group name that will include all the created resources by this script.
 * `resourceGroupLocation`: The geographic location of the resource group.
 Please choose one of the locations listed [here](https://azure.microsoft.com/en-us/regions/)
 * `deploymentName`: The name of the deployment.
 * `gitSmartContractsRepoURL`: The Smart Contracts repository git URL.
-Default value: `https://raw.githubusercontent.com/CatalystCode/ibera-supply-chain/`
+Default value: `https://raw.githubusercontent.com/Azure/supply-chain-smart-contracts`
 * `gitSmartContractsFolder`: The folder name where the smart contracts repository will be cloned.
-Default value: `ibera-smart-contracts`
+Default value: `supply-chain-smart-contracts`
 * `mainRepositoryLocation`: The location URL where is the resources of the main repository (the Supply Chain umbrella) are available for download.
-Default value: `https://raw.githubusercontent.com/CatalystCode/ibera-supply-chain/`
+Default value: `https://raw.githubusercontent.com/Azure/blockchain-supply-chain-sloution/`
 * `mainRepositoryBranch`: The used branch of the main repository.
 Default value: `master`

 ### [Etherium Consortium]